vevladdd/ROE-Waterfall/README.md

 * RD-0105 from Luna and Vostok rockets
 * RD-253/0210/0212 from Proton

-If you found something bad here, please make an issue or a PR.
+If you find something bad here, please make an issue or a PR.